-Landscape Planning Option.
+Environmental Planning Minor.
 Environmental planning requires the integration of environmental information into the planning process and is concerned with the protection and enhancement of environmental systems while meeting demands for growth and development.
-This option is intended for students who are interested in pursuing professional careers in environmental planning and related areas.
+This minor is intended for students from any discipline, who are interested in pursuing professional careers in environmental planning and related areas.
 It also provides a basis for graduate and professional studies.
-An environmental planning certificate program also is available for students in other programs of study as well as all options of this major.
+An environmental planning certificate program is also available for students in other programs of study as well as all minors of this major.

-Landscape Industry Option.
-As individuals, businesses, and communities seek solutions to pressing environmental concerns, the landscape industry option is positioned as an emerging source of innovation, entrepreneurialism, and action to incorporate green technologies and sustainable practices.
-This option seeks to provide students with a broad-based education in preparation for careers in landscape-related industries such as contracting, maintenance, nursery production, and garden-center operations.
+Green Technologies Minor.
+As individuals, businesses, and communities seek solutions to pressing environmental concerns, the green technology minor is positioned as an emerging source of innovation, entrepreneurialism, and action towards the development of sustainable land use practices.
+This minor seeks to provide students with a broad-based education in preparation for careers in landscape-related industries such as contracting, maintenance, nursery production, and garden-center operations.
 While covering pragmatic issues associated with the maintenance and management of gardens and properties, the curriculum also gives students opportunities to study best practices and new approaches to on-site storm water management, energy production, and healthy ecological systems.

 Program Learning Goals

-- Students will gain knowledge and skills in graphic, oral and written communication to creatively engage the public, communities and policy makers on issues of land stewardship, environmental justice and social well-being.
+- Effectively communicate with the public, communities, and policymakers on issues of land stewardship, environmental justice, and social well-being.